Error Handling

 When to Use Manual Retry

-Built-in adapter retry handles transient API errors.
+The built-in adapter retry handles transient API errors.
 Use manual retry for:

 - Application-level errors (business logic failures)